jberkel/sms-backup-plus/README.md

 #### <a name="faq-general-file-bug-report">I want to file a bug report, what should I do?</a>

-First check [Github issues][] to see if the bug has already been reported.
+First search [Github issues][] to see if the bug has already been reported.
 If not, create a new issue and attach the following details:

  * Version of SMS Backup+ used